RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 For whatever reason I had a harder time importing the Astro components, so the design is a bit lacking.
 Thanks for the opportunity.

+Data may take a few seconds to load because of heroku.

 Website is deployed at https://grm-front.herokuapp.com/

 Back-end is deployed at https://grm-back.herokuapp.com/contacts